zebpalmer/pyramid/docs/narr/project.rst

 needs to run on, making it a good choice as a default server from the perspective of Pyramid's developers.

-Any WSGI server is capable of running a :app:`Pyramid` application.
-But we suggest you stick with the default server for development, and that you wait to investigate other server options until you're ready to deploy your application to production.
-Unless for some reason you need to develop on a non-local system, investigating alternate server options is usually a distraction until you're ready to deploy.
-But we recommend developing using the default configuration on a local system that you have complete control over; it will provide the best development experience.
+Any WSGI server is capable of running a :app:`Pyramid` application, though we recommend you stick with the default server for development.
+Investigating alternate server options is often a distraction until you’re ready to deploy unless you need to develop on a remote server.
+Using the default configuration on a local system that you have complete control over will provide the best development experience.

 One popular production alternative to the default Waitress server is :term:`mod_wsgi`.
 You can use mod_wsgi to serve your :app:`Pyramid`